Travesti (gender identity): Argentina

-Contrary to the 1950s, the 1970s are considered an era of "artistic travesti 'uncover'" (Spanish: "destape"), which began with the arrival of a Brazilian travesti who performed in a well-known theater in Buenos Aires.
+Contrary to the 1950s, the 1970s are considered an era of "artistic travesti 'uncover'" (Spanish: destape), which began with the arrival of a Brazilian travesti who performed in a well-known theater in Buenos Aires.
 Her show paved the way door to later performances by local travestis.

 According to Solís, the use of the term travesti began to be used in the 1960s, initially as a way to refer to the cross-dressing and transsexual performers who came from abroad to do shows.
 In 1963, French entertainer Coccinelle visited Buenos Aires to perform at the Teatro Maipo and made a big impact among local mariconas.
-Solís told researcher María Soledad Cutuli in 2013:

-Beginning with Coccinelle (...) there is a whole opening, something new that is coming.
+Solís told researcher María Soledad Cutuli in 2013:Beginning with Coccinelle (...) there is a whole opening, something new that is coming.
 A lot of 'siliconized' [performers] came, plastic surgeries; social openness, (...) new opportunities for mariconas, 'the travesti artist' is inaugurated. (...)
 From then on a new way of life opened. (...)
-The culture of the puto artist, all of them were already walking around with cotton stuffing to make their breasts, and they were already going out to sing, to dance...

-The stage became the only place where travestis could publicly dress as women, as it was forbidden to do so on the streets.
-Around 1964, travesti artists—at that time named lenci, in reference to a type of cloth, because they "were like little rag dolls"—met at an apartment on Avenida Callao, where they rehearsed musical acts and prepared to go out to nightclubs or theaters shows.
+The culture of the puto artist, all of them were already walking around with cotton stuffing to make their breasts, and they were already going out to sing, to dance...The stage became the only place where travestis could publicly dress as women, as it was forbidden to do so on the streets.
+Around 1964, travesti artists—at that time named lenci, in reference to a type of cloth, because they "were like little rag dolls"—met at an apartment on Avenida Callao, where they rehearsed musical acts and prepared to go out to nightclub or theater shows.
 Since the use of silicone had not yet become widespread, they resorted to the use of female hormones to "be able to show their breasts on stage as aesthetically as possible".
 According to writer Daniela Vizgarra: "If you didn't have an Anovlar 21 in your makeup bag, apparently you were nonexistent."

 Travestis emulated a contoured figure—which emphasized breasts and buttocks—through paddings called truquis, piu-piú or colchón (lit. 'mattress'), first using cotton fabrics and later foam rubber.
 While padding had been in use since at least the 1950s, the arrival of lycra in the 1960s allowed them to "build more realistic physical contours."
 The feminine beauty ideal put forward by American television also included small and pointed noses but, as surgeries were too expensive, most travestis settled for temporary arrangements, resorting to the use of glue and objects that could emulate a prosthesis.